DETAILED ACTION

 a pair of spaced-apart side rails (14) extending between the ladder frames (fig. 1);

-wherein the latch is movable between a disengaged position (when 22 is pulled away per compressing spring 71 and 20 is pulled out of 32) allowing the deck to be installed or removed from the side rials [rails] (when 22 is pulled away per compressing spring 71 and 20 is pulled out of 32) and an engaged position (position shown in fig. 3) in which the catch element extends over a top surface of the deck and engages with a respective one of the recesses in the deck so that the catch element is flush with or below the surface of the deck (at least 70, and portions of 22 engaging 70 are below the surface of 16; note that the claim does not require the entirety of the catch to be below the surface of the deck).
+wherein the latch is movable between a disengaged position (when 22 is pulled away per compressing spring 71 and 20 is pulled out of 32) allowing the deck to be installed or removed from the side rails (when 22 is pulled away per compressing spring 71 and 20 is pulled out of 32) and an engaged position (position shown in fig. 3) in which the catch element extends over the top surface of the deck and engages with a respective recess in the deck so that the catch element is flush with or below the surface of the deck (as best understood, see contradictory language indefiniteness above; where at least portions of 22 engaging 70 as well as portions of 20 are below the surface of 16; note that the claim does not require the entirety of the catch to be below the surface of the deck).

 PNG